crashiscool1/cse15l-lab-reports/LabReport3.md

 ```

-Using -empty, this command identifies empty files within ./technical.
-This can be useful for cleanup tasks or identifying files that may need attention.
+By employing -size -1k, this command identifies files smaller than 1 kilabites ./technical.
+It's useful for managing disk space or locating large files that may need special handling.

 Example 7: Finding and deleting all .txt files.
 Source:https://linuxize.com/post/linux-find-command/